kaltura/kaltura-player-js/docs/writing-a-plugin.md

 # Plugin Boilerplate - and full working example

-Prepared and pre-configured and ready to use plugin template, full environment, written in [ECMAScript6] and [TypeScript], and transpiled in ECMAScript5 using [webpack] and the [TypeScript compiler], includes all scripts needed for the CI/CD cycle and version handling and includes ([Mocha] / [Karma]) based test environment and pre-configured with [ESLint] static code analysis.
+You can find [here](https://github.com/kaltura/playkit-js-plugin-example) a prepared and pre-configured plugin template

+The template includes full environment, written in [ECMAScript6] and [TypeScript], and transpiled in ECMAScript5 using [webpack] and the [TypeScript compiler], includes all scripts needed for the CI/CD cycle, bundling and version handling and includes ([Mocha] / [Karma]) based test environment and pre-configured [ESLint] static code analysis.

+For Detailed instructions for using the template - follow the steps [here](https://github.com/kaltura/playkit-js-plugin-example/blob/master/README.md)

 [ecmascript6]: https://github.com/ericdouglas/ES6-Learning#articles--tutorials
 [typescript]: https://www.typescriptlang.org/